sts/smailr/README.md

-# Smailr - A Virtual Mail Hosting Management CLI (ALPHA)
+# Smailr - A Virtual Mail Hosting Management CLI

-Smailr is a small CLI application, which lets you manage the database for a typical Exim/Dovecot stack.
+Smailr is a small CLI application, which lets you manage the database for a typical mailserver (examples provided for Exim/Dovecot).

 Configuration files are provided within the contrib directory, so you should be able to get everything up and running within a couple of minutes.

-Please note, Smailr is still in development!

 ## Installation